Admission to the Boarding House

 Admission of current day pupils to the Boarding House is organised by the Housemaster.
 Admission of boarders new to the school is managed by the Admissions Secretary.

-Full boarding runs from Sunday to Friday night (inclusive should a boarder need to stay over to attend Saturday morning coaching).
+Full boarding runs from Sunday to Friday night (inclusive should a boarder need to stay over to attend Saturday morning sports coaching or Drama rehearsals).
 Full boarding is charged on a termly basis in advance and withdrawal from full boarding requires one term’s written notice.

 Flexi-boarding enables pupils to board regularly for one night per week or more (consecutive nights are preferred).
 Flexi-boarding allows a boarder to pursue regular out of school activities that end late (sporting or musical, for example) but guarantees a bed place throughout the term.
 Flexi-boarding is an excellent stepping stone to full boarding, either here at St John’s or at Senior School level.